andrija-djurovic/PDtoolkit/cran-comments.md

 ## check_win_release() results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.
-There were 2 NOTEs: Examples with CPU (user + system) or elapsed time > 10s.